What is the U.S. Anti-Terrorism Act?

 Speaking to a U.S. Anti-Terrorism Act Attorney

-If you are an Iraq War Veteran injured in combat or a military contractor injured during the Iraq War or a Gold Star Family Member who lost a loved one in the Iraq War, you may be entitled to compensation.
+If you are an Iraq War Veteran or an Afghanistan War Veteran injured in combat, or a military contractor injured during the Iraq War or Afghanistan War, or a Gold Star Family Member who lost a loved one in the Iraq War or Afghanistan War, you may be entitled to compensation.
 Speaking to an experienced United States Anti-Terrorism Act Lawyer can help you with the evaluation of your potential Iraq War Injury Lawsuit.
 These explosion-related injury lawsuits can potentially benefit those who are recovering from IED, EFP, RPS and IRAM injuries, as well as family members of those who were killed due to terrorism.